 In 2021, we acquired Cognate BioServices, Inc., a cell and gene therapy contract development and manufacturing organization (CDMO) offering comprehensive manufacturing solutions for cell and gene therapies, as well as for the production of plasmid DNA and other inputs in the CDMO value chain, and Vigene, a gene therapy CDMO, providing plasmid DNA and viral vector-based gene delivery solutions.
 These acquisitions expanded our Biologics Solutions business, into the high-growth advanced therapy CDMO market and into each of the three major platforms: cell therapy, viral vector, and plasmid DNA production.
-Our CDMO services establish us as a premier scientific partner for cell and neare previde clients with an integrated solution from basic research and discovery through CGMP production; enable us to drive efficiency and accelerate clients' speed-to-market by integrating manufacturing and the required testing; and enable our clients to seamlessly conduct analytical testing, process development, and manufacturing for advanced modalities with the same scientific partner.
+Our CDMO services establish us as a premier scientific partner for cell and gene therapy development, testing, and manufacturing; enable us to provide clients with an integrated solution from basic research and discovery through cGMP production; enable us to drive efficiency and accelerate clients' speed-to-market by integrating manufacturing and the required testing; and enable our clients to seamlessly conduct analytical testing, process development, and manufacturing for advanced modalities with the same scientific partner.